rayun56/mochad/README.md

 The version of `mochad.service` found in this fork comes from Andreas's [2021-09-07 post](https://sourceforge.net/p/mochad/discussion/1320002/thread/764dd1ce44/#76e9) on the flimsy grounds that the unit file looks more sophisticated.
 Compare it with [another version](https://github.com/ermshiperete/mochad/blob/master/systemd/mochad.service) by Eberhard Beilharz (ermshiperete).

 Steve Porter provides a fork of the mmauka 0.0.17 version which he presents as [mochad-0.1.21](https://sourceforge.net/p/mochad/discussion/1320002/thread/9e758b6afc/7c52/attachment/mochad-0.1.21.tgz).
 It is a different solution to the compilation problem.
 See details [here](https://sourceforge.net/p/mochad/discussion/1320002/thread/9e758b6afc/).
+Casey Langen (clangen) has incorporated the changes by Steve Porter into another [mochad](https://github.com/clangen/mochad) GitHub repository.

 More information about this fork in excruciating details at [Mochad on Recent Linux Distributions](https://sigmdel.ca/michel/ha/domoticz/mochad_on_recent_linux_distro_en.html).